-Plus, a hurdle in 2021/2022 was solar PV's price inflation, after years of great price declines.
-Solar prices rose in first Quarter over Quarter 2021, year over year in residential, commercial, utility-scale: not seen since analysts had started measuring in solar in 2014.
-Inflation wasn't just in solar of course (was in wind too) but until lately was 'unheard of' here.
-Causes like fast-rising costs for aluminum & steel in 2021-2022 in solar frames & mounts.
-High silver costs in PV cells.
+Plus, a hurdle in 2021/22 was solar PV price inflation after years of big price declines.
+Solar prices rose 1st Quarter '22 over 1st Quarter 2021, year over year in residential, commercial, utility-scale: not seen since analysts had started measuring in solar in 2014.
+Inflation wasn't just seen in solar of course (nor wind) but until lately was 'unheard of' here.
+Causes like fastrising costs for aluminum & steel 2021-2022 in solar frames & mounts.
+Higher silver costs in PV cells.
 Pricier special PV panel glass.
 Freight costs were up for shipping PV product.
-Labor up for assembly despite mechanizing operations.
-Polysilicon from sand is a key building block; yet it too saw big cost increases then.
-Europe's global solar panel prices in 2021 rose by 16% over 2020.
-Increased costs for inputs in 2021 reverberated, again in 2022, 2023.
-Accelerating clean energy demand was headed higher - but was also hit by project cancellations.
+Labor up for assembling despite mechanizing operations.
+Polysilicon from sand a key building block; yet it too saw big cost increases then.
+Europe's solar panel prices in 2021 rose by 16% over 2020.
+Increased costs for inputs in 2021 then reverberated, again in 2022, 2023.
+Accelerated demand for clean energy was headed higher - but it was also hit by project cancellations.

-For US solar, a deployment target had been hit 45% electricity from solar by 2045.
-From a science/climate standpoint that wasn't only possible, it was required given carbon budget.
-Yet such ramp would be unprecedented.
-US in 2014 had gotten under <1% of its electric power from solar.
+For US solar, a deployment target was 45% electricity from PV by 2045.
+From a science/climate standpoint that wasn't only possible, was required given carbon budget.
+Yet such a ramp would be unprecedented.
+US in 2014 had only gotten under <1% of its electric power from solar.
 By 2021, that was nearer 3%, as 15 gigawatts (GW) was deployed that year.
-To ramp from there, fast enough to reach 45%, would mean US must double its solar each year.
+To ramp from there fast enough to hit 45%, would mean US must double its solar each year.
 30 GW more installed in US each year 2022 to 2025.
 Then rising 4-fold/year over that.
-On to a freshened 60 GW of new installed solar each and every year, from 2025 through 2030.
+On to freshened 60 GW of new installed solar, each and every year, from 2025 through 2030.

-By 2035 due to climate crisis, US would need 1,000 GW of renewable power on the grid!
-By 2050, 1,600 GW of solar for US zero-carbon grid!
+By 2035 due to climate crisis, US would need 1,000 GW of renewable power on grid!
+By 2050, a new 1,600 GW of solar for US zero-carbon grid!
 More from solar - than generated from all sources including fossils/nukes in 2021.
 To further Decarbonize heat too, means 3,000 GW more clean energy by 2050.
 Greening US transportation, buildings, manufacturing, industry.
-Zero-carbon power to cover every GW of electricity, plus each BTU of needed heat.
+Zero-carbon power to cover every GW of electricity, plus cover each BTU of needed heat.

 What is each 1 GW like?
-For comparison each 1 GW powers 750,000 US homes; that's roughly like 1 mid-sized (albeit there firm always on) 2nd gen nuclear fission reactor.
+For comparison, 1 GW can power 750,000 US homes; roughly like a mid-sized (albeit there firm always on) 2nd gen nuclear fission reactor.
 With proper support, solar & wind, yes, can grow very fast - along with battery/storage to make that firm power.
 Or may stumble & fall, if future big bills like BBB with its draft \$ Trillions instead fail.
 Partly too, shows why there's such huge volatility here.
 And why across the Atlantic, small modular reactors are being looked at in UK for low-carbon nuclear - if its 7 big nuclear plants are cut back.
-Though big reactors had made 17% of UK's power 2021, new 'smaller' gen IV nuke reactors (SMRs) may come in standardized design in places like China, or France.
-But, can they also be made 100% safe?
-Less costly, sure - but how about less risky, too?!?
+Though big reactors had made 17% of UK's power 2021, new 'smaller' gen IV small modular reactors (SMRs) may come in standardized design in China, or France.
+But can they also be made 100% safe?
+Less costly, sure - but how about also less risky, too?!?
 On early 2020s nuclear state of art, that answer's murky, dubious at best.
-Hence questions swirl around current 2nd generation fission nukes early 2020s.
-Yet China, Germany, S. Korea, UK, US and others are searching for much-needed baseload power ideas.
-Next consider solar/wind/H2 themes, and hence the ECO & global NEX Indexes, and recent H2X/WNX benchmarks.
+Hence questions swirl around current 2nd generation fission nukes early 2020s, SMRs too.
+Yet China, Germany, S. Korea, UK, US and others are searching for needed baseload power ideas.
+Next consider solar/wind/H2 themes and hence the ECO & global NEX Indexes, with too newer H2X/WNX benchmarks.
 We'll begin with great volatility that ever-dominates across these green themes.